saatwikchatkara/usf-problem-/README.md

+#Quantum Knapsack Solver: A "From Scratch" VQE Implementation
+This repository contains a Python script that solves the classic Knapsack problem using a Variational Quantum Eigensolver (VQE) algorithm implemented from scratch with only the core Qiskit library.
+The goal of this project is to provide a clear, educational, and self-contained example of how a real-world optimization problem can be translated into a quantum-solvable format without relying on high-level application modules.

+#The chosen scenario is a strategic resource allocation problem for a non-profit organization aiming to maximize its social impact within a limited budget.

+#The Problem: Strategic Resource Allocation
+The Knapsack problem is a famous challenge in combinatorial optimization.
+In our scenario:

+The Knapsack: A non-profit's limited budget.

+The Items: A list of potential projects to fund.

+Item Weight: The cost of each project.

+Item Value: The social impact score of each project.

+Objective: Select the combination of projects that yields the maximum possible impact without exceeding the budget.
+As the number of projects grows, the number of possible combinations becomes too large for classical computers to check exhaustively.

+#The Quantum Approach: VQE from Scratch
+This project uses the Variational Quantum Eigensolver (VQE), a hybrid quantum-classical algorithm well-suited for near-term quantum devices.
+Instead of using pre-built libraries, this implementation demonstrates the fundamental steps from the ground up.

+#Key Features
+Core Qiskit Only: Uses only qiskit and qiskit-aer.
+It does not use qiskit-algorithms or qiskit-optimization, making it a pure, foundational example.

+Manual Hamiltonian Construction: The business problem (objective and constraints) is manually translated into a Quadratic Unconstrained Binary Optimization (QUBO) problem and then mapped to a quantum Ising Hamiltonian.

+Custom VQE Loop: The entire VQE optimization loop is implemented from scratch, including a custom gradient descent optimizer that uses the parameter-shift rule to calculate gradients.

+Self-Contained & Executable: The script is designed to be run in a single block in an interactive environment like a Jupyter Notebook or Google Colab, with no external files.

+Text-Based Reporting: The final result is presented in a clear, formatted text report without any plotting library dependencies.

 # --- Step 1: Install Core Qiskit Libraries ---
 # This command installs only the necessary core components.
 import sys